Introduction To Viral marketing Techniques

 When we analyze the success stories in viral marketing, it is evident they have a message as in Katy Perry videos.
 It was a simple one- buy my album.
 Without a strong brand message, whatever effort is taken to push the video through social media and other platforms would backfire.

-Another example of a viral marketing techniques failure is the Evian Roller Babies campaign which was meant to promote Evian water.
+Another example of a viral marketing technique failure is the Evian Roller Babies campaign which was meant to promote Evian water.
 The video was widely watched and having crossed 70 million views.
 The message was that those who consume Evian water could feel as young and energetic as those babies.
 Those who saw the videos couldn’t connect with the Evian brand.

 Let’s move to the next viral marketing techniques